-- 5.1 Why are some places and journeys special? - 6.1 How do Sikhs show commitment? - 6.2 What do Christians believe about Jesus' death and resurrection? - 6.4 How do Jews remember Kings and Prophets in worship and life? - B. Questions of meaning, purpose and value - 5.3 Should we forgive others? - 5.4 What do Christians believe about the old and new covenants? - C. Questions of morality, identity and diversity - 5.2 What values are shown in codes for living? - 6.3 How does growing up bring responsibilities and commitments?
+- 5.1 Why are some places and journeys special? - 6.1 How do Sikhs show commitment? - 6.2 What do Christians believe about Jesus' death and resurrection? - 6.4 How do Jews remember Kings and Prophets in worship and life?

+- 5.3 Should we forgive others? - 5.4 What do Christians believe about the old and new covenants?

+- 5.2 What values are shown in codes for living? - 6.3 How does growing up bring responsibilities and commitments?